muriatec/ShapeNet-GSplats/README.md

 # Gaussian Splatting for ShapeNet
-Running the incredible 3D Gaussian Splatting on the ShapeNet dataset.
+Introducing a 3D Gaussian Splatting dataset built on the ShapeNet dataset.
 Tested on ShapeNetCore.v2.

 ## Dataset
 You can download the dataset like this: